huggingface/blog/synthetic-data-generator.md

 #### Chat datasets

-This type of dataset can be used for supervised fine-tuning (SFT) LLMs with conversational data.
-SFT is a generative task for interactions with LLMs in chatbot-like scenarios.
-A good example of a synthetic chat dataset is [argilla/synthetic-sft-customer-support-single-turn](https://huggingface.co/datasets/argilla/synthetic-sft-customer-support-single-turn), which highlights an example of an LLM that handles customer support for the synthetic data generator.
+This type of dataset can be used for supervised fine-tuning (SFT), which is the technique that allows LLMs to work with conversational data, allowing the user to interact with LLMs via a chat interface.
+A good example of a synthetic chat dataset is [argilla/synthetic-sft-customer-support-single-turn](https://huggingface.co/datasets/argilla/synthetic-sft-customer-support-single-turn), which highlights an example of an LLM designed to handle customer support.
+In this example, the customer support topic is the synthetic data generator itself.

 <iframe
   src="https://huggingface.co/datasets/argilla/synthetic-sft-customer-support-single-turn/embed/viewer/default/train"